-Child care plays an important role in Alaska's economy, helping to generate more than 1,800 jobs and $2.2 million in income annually.
+The early care & learning industry plays an important role in Alaska's economy, helping to generate 6,900 direct jobs and $186 million indirect labor income annually.

-Across Alaska, thread is working with families and partners to increase attention and focus on early care and learning policies, helping to build robust advocacy capacities at the local, state, and national levels.
+Across Alaska, thread is working with families, early educators and partners to increase attention and focus on early care and learning policies, helping to build robust advocacy capacities at the local, state, and national levels.

 thread also participates on the Alaska Early Childhood Advocacy Group (AECAG) with Best Beginnings, Association for the Education of Young Children Alaska affiliates, the Alaska Head Start Association, Alaska Infant Learning Program, Parents as Teachers State Office, and All Alaska Pediatric Partnership.
 AECAG priorities focus on quality early care and learning, strengthening families, and community engagement and early literacy.